SrinivasaKK/Pet-Shop/README.md

 ## Running unit tests

-- npm test
+- Run the command - npm test

-  used mocha and chai to test the application
+- used mocha framework and chai assertion library to test the application

 ## Linting

-- used JSHint liting tool for linting the application.
+- Used JSHint liting tool for linting the application.
+- jshint --verbose fileName.js

 ## Paths: